Probate UK Explained

-- The costs are fixed at the outset, saving you money in the long run.
+- The costs are fixed at the outset, saving your beneficiaries a significant amount of money.

-- You can save on Inheritance Tax – Probate costs are not deductible from inheritance tax.
-Without a probate plan, you pay inheritance tax then probate costs on top of that.
-By paying for a probate plan during your lifetime, you can save on inheritance tax if it is above the nil band threshold.
+- You can save on Inheritance Tax – probate costs are not deductible from Inheritance Tax.
+Without a plan, you pay IHT and then probate costs.
+By paying for a probate plan during your lifetime, you can save on IHT if it is above the nil band threshold.

 - Should you need to go into care, this expense has already been paid.
 So your beneficiaries won’t need to find the cost to pay for probate themselves.

 Once you have decided to prepay your probate this is what happens next:

 - One of our experienced and professional team will discuss your circumstances and requirements with you to ensure you are making the right decision.